Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Experiments

 \subsection{Controller learning}

-Algorithm \ref{alg:guided_alg} returns a feedback controller $\pi: \R^2 \to \R$.
-For each vehicle $i$, the controller $\pi$ takes in the vehicle's current error state $x_i$, given by \cref{eq:error_state}, and outputs the vehicle's desired acceleration $u_i$, \ie, $u_i = \pi(x_i)$.
+Algorithm~\ref{alg:guided_alg} returns a feedback controller $\pi: \R^2 \to \R$.
+For each vehicle $i$, the controller $\pi$ takes in the vehicle's current error state $x_i$, given by~\cref{eq:error_state}, and outputs the vehicle's desired acceleration $u_i$, \ie, $u_i = \pi(x_i)$.
 We are able to adjust the characteristics of this controller based on how we design $\calL_\pi$.
-However, we were only able to verify a learned controller for up to $N = 3$.
-Figure \cref{fig:verification_results} shows the values of the solutions to \cref{eq:lyap_pos_ver,eq:lyap_dec_ver} for $N = 2$ and $N = 3$ while running algorithm \ref{alg:guided_alg}.
+However, we were only able to verify a learned controller for up to $N = 3$. \Cref{fig:verification_results} shows the values of the solutions to~\cref{eq:lyap_pos_ver,eq:lyap_dec_ver} for $N = 2$ and $N = 3$ while running algorithm~\ref{alg:guided_alg}.

-For the experiment shown in \cref{fig:verification_results}, we parameterized $V$ and $\pi$ using feedforward neural networks with two hidden layers, eight neurons in each hidden layer, and leaky ReLU activation functions with negative slope of 0.1.
-In general, we have found leaky ReLU neural networks perform better with this algorithm than ReLU neural networks.
-We see that $N = 2$ converges in 25 episodes whereas $N = 3$ converges in 150 episodes.
+For the experiment shown in~\cref{fig:verification_results}, we parameterized $V$ and $\pi$ using feedforward neural networks with two hidden layers, eight neurons in each hidden layer, and leaky ReLU activation functions with a slope of 0.1.
+In general, we have found that when using algorithm~\ref{alg:guided_alg}, neural networks with leaky ReLU activation functions converge more easily than neural networks with ReLU activation functions.
+We see that with $N = 2$, we achieve convergence in about 30 episodes whereas with $N = 3$, we achieve convergence in about 150 episodes.
 Each time both conditions are equal to zero, we increase the size of the error bounds $\calX$ until we reach the error bounds we are interested in verifying.
 This explains why for both $N = 2$ and $N = 3$, both conditions reach zero multiple times, but each time except the last are actually for some $\tilde \calX \subset \calX$.